Complaint filed with Nevada psychology board against husband of late attorney

 The Clark County coroner’s office concluded last year that Winters died after ingesting a lethal combination of prescription painkillers and antifreeze at the Henderson home she shared with her husband and their two daughters.

-Since publication of the Review-Journal story, Henderson police have acknowledged that they reopened their investigation into her death.
+Since publication of the Review-Journal story, Henderson police acknowledged that they had reopened their investigation into her death.

 Roger, who served as Clark County district attorney for a decade, prepared a 49-page report with the help of a retired FBI agent that delves further into suspicious circumstances surrounding Winters’ death and the alleged motives of her husband.
 The report, which was reviewed by the Review-Journal, was given to the district attorney’s office and Henderson police.